 As complex an illness as MS is, as varied are the many symptoms and their severity associated with it, leading to the much-used phrase “No two people with MS are alike.”
 It affects everyone differently across the different types of MS.

 Another issue many people with MS struggle with is whether they did something wrong that contributed to being diagnosed.
 The answer is, “No, it is not caused by anything you did.”
 Scientists are trying to find out what triggers the immune system to attack itself.
-A possible theory is an interaction of genetic and environmental factors.
+A possible theory is the interaction of genetic and environmental factors.
 Researchers put a lot of time and effort into delving deep into the science of the immune system, the study of disease patterns in the population and genetics.

 These factors may increase the risk of developing multiple sclerosis: